 Step One: Pick a Platform

-There’s no shortage of website-building platforms vying to help you create a website.
+There’s no shortage of website builders vying to help you create a website.
 However, not all are worthy of the task and some can be frustratingly counter-intuitive.
 Plus, who’s got time to test various platforms when you’ve got a business to run?

 We’ve done your homework for you and compared a few popular platforms to help you decide which is best for your site.